he-tiantian/EGCPI/README.md

 EGCPI: an evolutionary graph clustering algorithm for protein complex identification.
+The software in this repository is developed based on the following article:
+T. He, and K.C.C.
+Chan, "Evolutionary Graph Clustering for Protein Complex Identification," IEEE/ACM Transactions on Computational Biology and Bioinformatics (TCBB), doi:10.1109/TCBB.2016.2642107.

 How to use EGCPI to detect protein complexes in the PPI network Before running the executable file (EGCPI_v1.0.jar), please prepare the processed PPI network data, and file of configurations, and put them into the same directory where the executable file is.